-- Promiscuous-A promiscuous port is an external port that belongs to the primary VLAN.
-The promiscuous port can communicate with all the interfaces, including ports in the secondary VLANs (Isolated VLAN and Community VLANs).
-Each promiscuous port can belong to only one Private VLAN. - Isolated-An isolated port is a host port that belongs to an isolated VLAN.
-Each isolated port has complete layer 2 separation from other ports within the same private VLAN (including other isolated ports), except for the promiscuous ports. - Traffic sent to an isolated port is blocked by the Private VLAN, except the traffic from promiscuous ports. - Traffic received from an isolated port is forwarded only to promiscuous ports. - Community-A community port is a host port that belongs to a community VLAN.
+- Promiscuous-A promiscuous port is a port that belongs to the primary VLAN.
+The promiscuous port can communicate with all the interfaces, including ports in the secondary VLANs (Isolated VLAN and Community VLANs). - Isolated An isolated port is a host port that belongs to an isolated VLAN.
+Each isolated port has complete layer 2 separation from other ports within the same private VLAN (including other isolated ports), except for the promiscuous ports. - Traffic sent to an isolated port is blocked by the Private VLAN, except the traffic from promiscuous ports. - o Traffic received from an isolated port is forwarded only to promiscuous ports. - Community -A community port is a host port that belongs to a community VLAN.
 Community ports can communicate with other ports in the same community VLAN, and with promiscuous ports.
 These interfaces are isolated at layer 2 from all other interfaces in other communities and from isolated ports within the Private VLAN.